Before you put your digital assistant into production, you should test and fine-tune the way your digital assistant

-To open the routing tester for a digital assistant:
+To use the routing tester for a digital assistant:

 Open the digital assistant that you want to test.

 At the bottom of the left navigation for the digital assistant, click .

 In the text field at the bottom of the tester, enter some test text.